 - Opinions.
 Starting a statement with, “I think…” is a good indication that you don’t know for sure what happened, so it’s best to not say anything at all.
 Your opinion about what may or may not have happened will not help your case.
 Leave the investigation of what caused the crash up to the police, your lawyer, and other experts.

 - Irrelevant details.
 Offering details about where you were going, who was in your car, when your car was last repaired, the condition of your tires, what you were doing right before the crash, and other statements can influence the police officer’s or insurance adjuster’s assessment of what happened.
 Keep these details to yourself.

 - Medical assessments.
 Insisting that you are fine is a common reaction, especially if you are the kind of person who hates to make a fuss.
 However, it is best not to make any comment about your medical condition at the scene of the crash.
 Likewise, insisting that you have whiplash or some other injury could make you look like you are out to nail the other driver, which could also jeopardize your claim.
-Leave the medical assessments up to a doctor.
+Leave the medical assessments up to a New Mexico doctor.

 - Recorded statements.
 Never agree to be recorded by an insurance adjuster—either at the scene or days later.
 Whatever reason they give, their actual goal is to catch you making inconsistent statements, and there is no better proof than your own words.
 They will need your permission to record you, so you can simply refuse.

 - Names of others.
 Do not offer up the names of medical providers, family members, coworkers, or friends to an insurance adjuster, even if you think they could help your case.
 The adjuster may contact them to try to get information about your injuries or recovery, and you can’t count on them to give consistent statements.